Ecwid/ecwid-api-docs/includes/_products.md

 combinationNumber | number |  Combination # number, which is displayed in the combinations table in Control panel options | Array\<*OptionValue*\> | Set of options that identifies this combination.
 An array of name-value pairs sku | string  | Combination SKU.
-Omitted if the combination inherits the base product's SKU smallThumbnailUrl | string  | URL of the combination thumbnail resized to fit 80x80 px box.
-Omitted if the combination inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* thumbnailUrl |  string  | URL of the combination thumbnail displayed on the product list pages if the combination is default one.
-Thumbnails size is defined in the store settings and the same as the product thumbnail size.
-Omitted if the combination inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Combination HD thumbnail URL resized to fit 650x650px imageUrl |  string  | URL of the combination image resized to fit 500x500.
-Omitted if the combination inherits the base product's image. *The original uploaded combination image is available in the `originalImageUrl` field.* originalImageUrl | string | URL of the original not resized combination image.
+Omitted if the combination inherits the base product's SKU thumbnailUrl |  string | URL of the product combination thumbnail displayed on the product list pages.
+Thumbnails size is defined in the store settings.
+Default size of biggest dimension is 400px.
+Omitted if the combination inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.* imageUrl |  string  | URL of the product combination image resized to fit 1500x1500px.
+Omitted if the combination inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.* smallThumbnailUrl | string  | URL of the product combination thumbnail resized to fit 160x160px.
+Omitted if the combination inherits the base product's image. *The original uploaded product image is available in the `originalImageUrl` field.* hdThumbnailUrl | string  | Product combination HD thumbnail URL resized to fit 800x800px.
+Omitted if the combination inherits the base product's image. originalImageUrl |  string  | URL of the original not resized product combination image.
 Omitted if the combination inherits the base product's image. quantity | number | Amount of the combination items in stock.
 Omitted if the combination inherits the base product's quantity. unlimited | boolean | `true` if the combination has unlimited stock (that is, never runs out) price | number | Combination price.
 Omitted if the combination inherits the base product's price.